Nexxed/Gamesense-Lua-Scripts/ESP/README.md

 -- this function gets called every frame client.set_event_callback("paint", function()

-    -- get a player in the
-    for k,player in pairs(esp.get_players()) do
+    -- get and loop through each player in esp.get_players() -- this is recommended over the default entity.get_players() function for k,player in pairs(esp.get_players()) do

         -- add some text to the left of the player ESP